Katherine Stewart Forbes (1818 ship): 1841: London to Wellington

 Under Captain John Hobbs, Katherine Stewart Forbes left Gravesend on 5 February 1841 and arrived at Port Nicholson on 24 June with 176 emigrants.

 1842?: Sarawak

 Between 1841 and 1843, J.S.Hobbs, hydrographer, of Katharine Stewart Forbes, master John Hobbs, made a 'Sketch of part of the N.W.Coast of Borneo showing the approaches to and entrances of the Sarawak River'.
 This map was then drawn up in London and sent by Henry Wise to the Admiralty in November 1843.
 The map notes two anchorages, at one of which 'Katharine S.Forbes anchored and loaded Cargo'.

 In 1846 she underwent a large repair.

-1850: Adelaide to Port Jckson
+1850: Adelaide to Port Jackson

 Under Captain William Wright, she made a coastal voyage with passengers.

 1851: London to Auckland

 Under Captain William Wright, Katharine Stewart Forbes left St Katherine's Dock on 22 October 1851 and arrived at Auckland on 9 March with 65 emigrants.